-To mark the football action, Heathrow Express is launching a limited 30% discount from 1st June, as new research reveals many fans’ loyalties are going global - with over half backing a second team and nearly a third keen to travel abroad for a match in future.
+To mark the football action, Heathrow Express is launching a limited 30% discount for bookings made between 1 June 2026 and 14 June 2026, for tickets travelling between 1 June 2026 until 1 June 2027, Terms & Conditions apply.
+As new research reveals many fans’ loyalties are going global - with over half backing a second team and nearly a third keen to travel abroad for a match in future.

 New research from Heathrow Express, the non-stop 15-minute* service from Central London to Heathrow, reveals more than half of football fans (53%) admit they have a “second team” they support during major international football moments alongside their home nation.